 The Shadow Side of Love

-Getting along with people and being a caring and empathetic person is not the same thing as co-dependently getting your sense of self from other people’s approval or opinions.
-If you suddenly feel disempowered or less-than when your spouse, parents, or friends disagree with your choice—or you desperately wait for one of them to tell you what to do, feel or think, then you’re not whole unto yourself, you have a reflected, co-dependent sense of self.
+Getting along with people and being a caring and empathetic person is not the same thing as getting your sense of self from other people’s approval or opinions.
+If you suddenly feel disempowered or less-than when your spouse, parents, or friends disagree with your choice—or you desperately wait for one of them to tell you what to do, feel or think, then you’re not whole unto yourself, you have an externalized, reflected, co-dependent sense of self.

-Putting Humpty-dumpty Back Together Again
+Putting Humpty-Dumpty Back Together Again